-- 0. Load the data and plot the means for each of the digit classes in the training data (include these in your report).
+- 0. [3pt] Load the data and plot the means for each of the digit classes in the training data (include these in your report).
 Given that each image is a vector of size 64, the mean will be a vector of size 64 which needs to be reshaped as an $8 \times 8$ 2D array to be rendered as an image.
 Plot all 10 means side by side using the same scale. - 3.1.
-K-NN Classifier. - 1.
-Build a simple K nearest neighbour classifier using Euclidean distance on the raw pixel data. - (a) For K = 1 report the train and test classification accuracy. - (b) For K = 15 report the train and test classification accuracy. - 2.
-For K > 1 K-NN might encounter ties that need to be broken in order to make a decision.
+K-NN Classifier 12pt. - 1.
+[6pt] Build a simple K nearest neighbour classifier using Euclidean distance on the raw pixel data. - (a) For K = 1 report the train and test classification accuracy. - (b) For K = 15 report the train and test classification accuracy. - 2.
+[1pt] For K > 1, K-NN might encounter ties that need to be broken in order to make a decision.
 Choose any (reasonable) method you prefer and explain it briefly in your report. - 3.
-Use 10 fold cross validation to find the optimal K in the 1-15 range.
-You may use the KFold implementation in sklearn or your existing code from Assignment 1.
-Report this value of K along with the train classification accuracy, the average accuracy across folds and the test accuracy.
+[5pt] Use 10 fold cross validation to find the optimal K in the 1-15 range.
+You may use the KFold implementation in sklearn.
+Report this value of K along with the train, validation, and test set classification accuracies, averaged across folds where applicable.

 3.2.
-Classifiers comparison.
+Classifiers comparison - 30pt.
 In this section, you will design three different classifiers for the provided hand-written digits data set.
 You are free to implement your own classifier or to use any package you prefer as long as you will provide readable modular code.
 We recommend exploring well-known packages such as PyTorch, TensorFlow and scikit-learn.
 Here is the list of classifiers you are to implement

-1. MLP - Neural Network Classifier.
+1. MLP - Neural Network Classifier - 10pt.
 Design a Multi-Layer Perceptron Neural Network.
 We are asking for a fully connected network with one-hot encoding output.
 Your input layer needs one unit for each pixel; given that your are distinguishing among 10 classes, the output layer will need 10 units.
 Other than the input and the output layers, you are free to deign the best network that provide the least possible error rate, taking overfitting into consideration.

-- 2. SVM classifier.
+- 2. SVM classifier 10pt.
 Design an SVM classifier.
-We will not cover all kernel types in the class, but since you are using external packages, you have a pretty good chance to try different kernel types easily.
+We briefly covered a few kernels in the class.
+Since you are using external packages, you have a pretty good chance to try kernel beyond what described.
 Also, there are useful grid search tools that helps you reach the optimal set of hyper-parameters - 3.
-AdaBoost Classifier.
+AdaBoost Classifier 10pt.
 You will have a chance to turn a weak-learner into a strong performing classifier.
 Again, you have total freedom of the architecture as long as you provide original, readable and modular code.

 3.3.
-Model Comparison.
+Model Comparison - 25pt.
 Briefly summarize the performance of each model, including the K-NN model with the optimal K you found.
 This will be a good chance to study different ways to measuring a classifier performance.
 Measuring MSE or error rate is not enough, you need to provide, at least, the following metrics for each classifier: